jonnlai/woolly/README.md

 * Sale price can be left blank when the product has been marked as being on sale.
 This caused an issue with the `product_price` function due the sale price being set to `NoneType`.
 The sale price displayed to the user was also 'None'.
 This was fixed by adjusting the product templates and `product_price` function to check that a sale price has been set for any products marked as 'on sale', and if no sale price has been set, the normal price is being displayed.

 * The bottom part of the Account dropdown menu in the navigation bar was hidden behind the jumbotron.
 This meant that admin users were not able to access the Admin Dashboard dropdown option easily on all screen sizes.
-This was fixed by setting the dropdown's position to 'fixed' and increasing its and its parent element's z-index to ensure that it shown above the jumbotron at all times.
+This was fixed by setting the dropdown's position to 'fixed' and increasing its and its parent element's z-index to ensure that it is shown above the jumbotron at all times.

 * Clicking the brand logo link was not working on smaller devices due to the brand logo element being positioned behind other elements on small screens.
 This was fixed by reducing the width of the brand logo link div and increasing its z-index.

 * Adding the jumbotron image caused a horizontal scrollbar to appear on the Home page and that caused usability issues.
 This was fixed by adding `overflow-x: hidden` to the main element.

-* The review form was continued to displayed on the product detail page until the page was reloaded after the user had submitted their review which resulted in some reviews being submitted twice.
+* The review form was still displayed on the product detail page after the user had submitted their review which resulted in some reviews being submitted twice.
 This was fixed by adding `return redirect('product_detail', product_id)` after a successful POST request in the product_detail view.

 * The newsletter confirmation emails were not going through to the email address provided.
 This was due to `recipient_email` having been put in quotation marks in `send_mail`.